Matschoss History, Family Crest & Coats of Arms

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Matschoss include Mathias, Matthias, Mathius, Matthius, Matheus, Mathesius, Matheson, Matthisson, Mathies, Mathiessen, Thiessen and many more.

 Early Notables of the Matschoss family (pre 1700)

 Notable figures of the time with the name Matschoss were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The...
-Another 55 words (4 lines of text) are included under the topic Early Matschoss Notables in all our PDF Extended History products and printed products wherever possible.
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The Spectator."...

 Migration of the Matschoss family